 Dimensions: 4.0 х 2.6 cm

-There are no actual photographs in the video or its illustrations.
-All visualizations were created solely from 3D scans.
+By the way, you won't find any actual photos in the video or its illustrations.
+Everything you see was created purely from the 3D scans.

 Osaka, first half of the 19th century